-Now, however, GOAT is joined by a second lager in the brewery's core lineup, but this time one that's playing in far craftier waters.
+Now, however, GOAT is joined by a second lager, but this time one that's playing in far craftier waters.
 A combination of Simcoe, Enigma and Centennial hops ensure juicy, ripe tropical fruits are there for the meet and greet – then stick around for a good chat too.
 There's a little green grassiness and a drying, spicy underbelly, with the malt there to provide clean, unobtrusive support, which makes XL an enjoyable, easy-going quaffer.

 Published November 15, 2020 2020-11-15 00:00:00